 Robert Holden, Director & Editor of the GHS Newsletter

-Robert Holden has been a member of the Georgina Historical Society Board Since 2017.
+Robert Holden has been a member of the Georgina Historical Society Board since 2017.
 He was instrumental in reinstituting the GHS newsletter and upgrading the website.
 In November 2015, Mr. Holden spoke at the AGM about the railways that came to Georgina and in the following year authored a paper published by the GHS entitled Rails to Georgina.
 This was followed by a presentation and paper on Steamboats of Lake Simcoe and Lake Couchiching.
 His latest occasional paper is titled Pathways to Settlement.
 Prior to coming to Georgina in 2013, Mr. Holden lived in Newmarket and was co-founder and Past President of the Newmarket Historical Society.

 Elizabeth ‘Widit’ McLean, Director